taehyun2017330/Visualizations/Marks and Channels/README.md

-# Project Title: Importance of Marks & Channels in Representing Data
+# Importance of Marks & Channels in Representing Data

 ## Introduction
 Visual idioms consist of two orthogonal components: marks and channels.
 Marks are the basic graphical elements, while channels are the manipulable attributes that define the appearance of marks.
 The design of visual idioms requires a thoughtful mapping of data attributes to channels, considering aspects like Expressiveness, Effectiveness, Separability, and Preattentive perception.